Characters of the Overwatch franchise: Tracer

 Tracer, real name Lena Oxton, is a British pilot, adventurer, and member of Overwatch.
 She wields dual rapid-fire Pulse Pistols, and is equipped with a "chronal accelerator" which grants her the ability to either jump forward in time, crossing many meters in a split second (Blink) or rewind three seconds into the past to heal and restore ammunition (Recall).
 Her ultimate ability is Pulse Bomb, an explosive charge that sticks to enemies, exploding after a brief delay for massive damage.
 Tracer is voiced by Cara Theobold.

 Vendetta

-Vendetta, known also as La Lupa, is an Italian swordwomen, the daughter of Talon's founder Antonio.
-Her father had raised her to be a stratigist, but she also had witnessed her death by Reaper as part of Blackwatch, the covert arm of Overwatch.
-Denied of her role in Talon from that, she fought in Omnic fights in the Colloseo, becoming a successful and popular fighter but still seeking to avenger her father.

-Vendetta's sword is Palatine Fang, made of hard light which she uses as her primary attack, and can also be used in her Warding Stance to block attacks which she has energy.
-She can lunge forward and execute a 360 degree swing with her Whirlwind Dash, and if she has energy, launch a Projected Edge slice forward.
-She can perform a Soaring Slice by throwing her sword ahead of her and then teleporting to its location.
-Passively, all of her successful melee hits increase her movement and attack speed.
-Her ultimate, Sundering Blade, does a large amount of damage to all enemies in a line in front of her.

-Vendetta is to be introduced in Season 20 in December 2025, with a trial period during Season 19.
+Vendetta, real name Marzia Bartalotti, is an Italian swordswoman and the daughter of high-ranking Talon member Antonio Bartalotti; though designed to become heir to Talon, she was cast aside, and instead she spent her time in gladiatorial games as a fighter known as La Lupa while plotting her revenge.
+She reappears at Talon's headquarters, dethroning Doomfist and taking charge of Talon to lead the fight against Overwatch.
+She wields Palatine Fang, a hard light great sword that she uses for slashing and whirlwind attacks.
+She can also throw the sword and fly to its location, while her ultimate charges her blade to perform a damaging attack to all in front of her.
+She is voiced by Chiara Preziosi.

 Venture

 Venture, real name Sloan Cameron, is a Canadian archaeologist, belonging to an archaeological research group known as the Wayfinder Society, and the hero that Blizzard added to Overwatch 2 during Season 10 in April 2024, being playable during an open test period in the prior month.
 Venture is the first non-binary character in Overwatch.
 They are equipped with a futuristic drill which they use as a weapon, a Smart Excavator, which fires a seismic projectile that bursts after a short distance.
 With the excavator, they can Drill Dash to spring towards the direction they are facing, damaging opponents.
 They can also Burrow underground for short distances, remaining invulnerable while underground, and jumping out to do damage to foes above them.
 They can use their Drill Dash ability while Burrow is active, damaging enemies and knocking them into the air.
 Passively, using their abilities gains temporary shields through their Explorer's Resolve, and does more melee damage with quick attacks though their Clobber skill.
 Their ultimate ability is a Tectonic Shock that sends out shock waves through the ground to heavily damage enemies.
 Venture is voiced by Valeria Rodriguez.